-The University will seek to deliver each course in accordance with the descriptions set out above.
+The University will seek to deliver this course in accordance with the description set out above.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
-For further information, please see the University's Terms and Conditions.
+These may include significant changes made necessary by a pandemic (including Covid-19), epidemic or local health emergency.